A Curriculum-style Self-training Approach for Source-Free Semantic Segmentation: Related Work

 \subsection{Domain Adaptive Semantic Segmentation}

 Domain adaptive semantic segmentation (DASS) is a challenging application for UDA, which aims to provide pixel-level predictions for unlabeled target data.
-Since Hoffman, \textit{et al.} \cite{hoffman2016fcns} introduced DASS, it has achieved much attention due to annotating pixel-level labels is labor-expensive and time-consuming.
-Existing domain adaptation methods for semantic segmentation can be roughly categorized into two groups: adversarial learning based methods and self-supervised learning based methods.
-For adversarial learning, numerous works focus on reducing the domain discrepancy in the image level, feature level, and output level.
-Specifically, image-level based methods aim to transfer the domain ``style" (appearance) from target to source \cite{yang2020label}, from source to target \cite{TGCF-DA,UncerDA,yang2021exploring,DCAN,paul2020domain}, or consider both \cite{CyCADA,zhu2018penalizing,CrDoCo,DPL,BDL,CAG}.
+Since Hoffman, \textit{et al.} \cite{hoffman2016fcns} introduced DASS, it has achieved much attention due to annotating pixel-level labels being labor-expensive and time-consuming.
+Existing domain adaptation methods for semantic segmentation can be roughly categorized into two groups: adversarial learning-based methods and self-supervised learning-based methods.
+For adversarial learning, numerous works focus on reducing the domain discrepancy in the image, feature, and output levels.
+Specifically, image-level methods aim to transfer the domain ``style" (appearance) from target to source \cite{yang2020label}, from source to target \cite{TGCF-DA,UncerDA,yang2021exploring,DCAN,paul2020domain}, or consider both \cite{CyCADA,zhu2018penalizing,CrDoCo,DPL,CAG}.
 Feature-level based approaches align distributions between the source and target data at different layers of networks by minimizing the feature discrepancy \cite{zhang2020transferring} or adversarial training via a domain classifier \cite{hoffman2016fcns,huang2018domain,huang2020contextual}.
 Output-level adversarial training is first proposed by \cite{AdaptSeg}, introducing a discriminator to distinguish the predictions obtained from the source or the target domain.
-Besides, \cite{ADVENT} derives so-called ``weighted self-information maps" for minimizing domain discrepancy and \cite{IntraDA} diminishes the domain gap by introducing an intra-domain adversarial training process.
+Besides, \cite{ADVENT} derives so-called ``weighted self-information maps" for minimizing domain discrepancy, and \cite{IntraDA} diminishes the domain gap by introducing an intra-domain adversarial training process.
+Moreover, benefiting from the systematically studied recent network architectures, Transformers networks have shown the potential for semantic segmentation, like SegFormer \cite{SegFormer} and P2T \cite{P2T}.
+Specifically, DAFormer \cite{DAFormer} is the first work to explore a Transformer encoder to the DASS and shows impressive results on the synthetic-to-real benchmarks.
+MIC \cite{MIC} and related works \cite{DAGFormer,I2F} are the new state-of-the-art approaches by learning spatial context relations of the target domain for robust visual recognition.
+SePiCo \cite{SePiCo} and T2S-DA \cite{T2S-DA} introduce pixel-level contrastive learning to alleviate slight appearance differences among source and target images.